Best road bikes: top reviewed bikes for every price point

 Wider tyres let you reduce tyre pressure, increasing comfort and grip

-There was a time when tire options for road bikes were limited by the frames they were fitted to.
-A 23mm tire was commonplace.
-If you were lucky you might be able to squeeze a 25mm into your frame.
+There was a time when tyre options for road bikes were limited by the frames they were fitted to.
+A 23mm tyre was commonplace.
+If you were lucky, you might be able to squeeze a 25mm into your frame.

-With wider tires it's possible to run a lower tire pressure for more comfort and added grip.
+With wider tyres, it's possible to run a lower tyre pressure for more comfort and added grip.
 Wider tires can be as fast as or faster than narrower widths as well.

-Wheels and tires are increasingly tubeless-ready too.
+Wheels and tyres are increasingly tubeless-ready too.
 This means that you can add sealant and dispense with the inner tubes, reducing the risk of punctures and upping grip and ride comfort even more.
-Tubeless tires are in general faster as well.
+Tubeless tires are, in general, faster as well.